milenkovicm/netty-kafka-producer/readme.md

 ```
 ## Performance numbers

-We didn't compare kafka native producer and netty based producer so far as it wouldn't be like to like comparison, netty based producer plays completely different role to us.
+We haven't compared kafka off-the-shelf producer and netty based producer, as it wouldn't be like-to-like comparison, netty based producer covers completely different use-cases.
-Some early numbers show that netty producer writes to single broker around ~100MB/s generating less than 1MB/s of heap allocation, with lot of space for further improvement.
+Some early benchmarks show that netty producer writes to single broker around ~100MB/s generating less than 1MB/s of heap allocation, with lot of space for further improvements.

 Few screenshots from runs we've done, pushing events to two partitions, where each partition resides on a different broker.
 We managed to push ~200MB/s (~100MB/s per partition) sending 128KB events.